suryanshchauhan/COVID_Stats/README.md

 # COVID_Stats_by_Country_RShiny
-COVID stats for every country - Total Cases Per Million, New Cases Per Million, Total Deaths Per Million, Total Tests Per Million using RShiny with an option of date range.
+COVID stats (visual) for every country - Total Cases Per Million, New Cases Per Million, Total Deaths Per Million, Total Tests Per Million using RShiny with an option of date range.
 You can hover over countries, zoom in/zoom out etc.
 <br>
 Live data is pulled online from ourworldindata.org
 <br>